Rainbow Nursery

 - To ensure that all the care needs of the children are met – nappy changing, toileting, hand washing, helping with clothes, nose wiping etc

-- To prepare and provide snacks for the children, sit with children, and supervise and support breakfast, lunch, and tea sessions.
+- To sit with children, and supervise and support brunch, lunch, and tea sessions.

 Care for the Nursery Environment